Aditya-Baindur/quickFind/README.md

-# quickFind - The terminal buddy
+# quickFind - The ZSH terminal buddy

+Please note that this program is intended for use on **MACOS** and has NOT been tested for Windows or Linux.
+If you do want to make version for those, please look at - [Contributing](#contributing)

 ## Table of Contents
 - [Introduction](#introduction)